 Life after Covid-19: 9 tips on how to emerge stronger than ever from the corona crisis

-In times of lockdown and social distancing during the corona crisis, a collection of terms that comes along with the crisis are looming over our heads: not a day in weeks has gone by without social media being plastered with posts about short-time work, curfews, homeschooling and economic losses.
+A year of being firmly in the hand of the corona crisis has passed.
+We’ve gone through several lockdowns and social distancing is part of our day-to-day business.
+A collection of terms related to the corona crisis are constantly looming over our heads.
+I think not a day has gone by without social media being plastered with posts about short-time work, curfews, homeschooling and economic losses.
 These losses can be perceived across all industries.
-However, one sector has been hit at its core from the week-long lockdown: the hospitality industry.
+However, one sector has been hit at its core from the lockdowns: the hospitality industry.

 We are given an inkling of what it might be like to return to our lives before the corona crisis.
-And one thing is absolutely certain: there is a life after the coronavirus and the yearning to travel will rise again!
-Everybody will want to emerge from the crisis stronger and take up business as it was before the pandemic.
-In this article, you will find 9 tips on how to benefit from the standstill caused by the corona crisis and set the course for a successful reopening.
+And one thing’s for sure, there’s an unabated desire to travel!
+The closer the lifting of the restrictions is getting, the more this desire will be set free.
+Everybody will want to emerge from the crisis stronger and get their helping from the enormous cake.
+In this article, you will find 9 tips on how to set the course for a successful reopening.

 1. Change management in times of crisis

-The current situation is daunting, and understandably so: hotels are battling soaring costs while being faced with empty beds and thus no income at the same time.
+The current situation is daunting, and understandably so.
+Hotels are battling soaring costs while being faced with empty beds and thus no income at the same time.
 However, now is the time to analyse existing processes and identify new potential.
-As a useful guide, Tourismuszukunft has developed a “Corona Roadmap” for the industry in order to identify new tasks as well as alternative paths.
+Tourismuszukunft has developed a useful guide “Corona Roadmap” for the industry to identify new tasks and alternative paths.

 2. Communication is key